pawnu/PythonSecurityPipeline/README.md

 - [x] Hook up the web-app with ~~nginx~~+modsecurity providing WAF, ~~DDoS protection~~, reverse proxy capabilities
 - [x] Bootstrap with Jenkins API/configfile to setup and automatically create the pipeline job
 - [x] Carry out authenticated DAST scan on the python web app
-- [ ] Use cloudformation template to automate the whole setup or environment

 ## Installation steps